cappuchinese/Intro-Java/src/week5_final_assignments/Readme.md

     * Classes should adhere to the Single Responsibility Principle (SRP)
     * Be as efficient with memory and resources as possible (always think streaming).
     * Use the Exception mechanism well (especially when dealing with files), and never ever let a user see a stack trace on screen, only non-nerd messages!

-Since these assignments are of a higher level, it may not possible to create tests for all requirements.
-Therefore, keep thinking for yourself and do not be blinded by the red or green bar of the test-runs!

 **Important note**: your code will be scanned for duplicates on the internet, in your class and previous classes.
  If any duplicated code is found, you will BOTH fail this course and will be reported to the dean for cheating